What is a job interview, and why is it important?

 Read candidate CVs carefully

 Take time to carefully study the CVs of all shortlisted candidates before the interview.
-It is important to have a good idea of who you are welcoming by checking their background, qualifications and experience in advance.
-Keep a copy of the CV on hand during the interview for reference but aim to explore deeper into their skills and expertise.
+It may help to have a good idea of who you are welcoming by checking their background, qualifications and experience in advance.
+Keep a copy of the CV on hand during the interview for reference but aim to explore their skills and expertise in more detail.

 -